3 key takeaways

 Issued by: IAAP

-Examples of certifications in the "Education" section
+Examples of certifications in Education

 If you have academic certifications to add to your resume, listing them in the Education section of your resume can help keep your resume organized, and make it easy for hiring managers to review the full scope of your qualifications.